Harm Caused by Binge Drinking: What Happens After a Binge?

 Alcohol Use Disorder (AUD) exists on a spectrum, ranging from mild to severe.
 Binge drinkers anywhere on this spectrum might need help to manage their alcohol intake or quitting the substance for good.

 There’s a misconception that binge drinkers differ from others who abuse alcohol.
-Some people think they won’t develop an addiction to this substance if they only drink once a week or month.
+Some people think they won’t develop an addiction to alcohol if they only drink once a week or month.

 Binge drinking can be just as dangerous as consuming alcohol every day.
 Binge drinkers overload their bodies with alcohol, abstain from the drug, and then repeat this process.
 This behavior can cause their bodies to go into withdrawal, increasing the risk of an overdose in the future.